andymac1091/CASA0005book/docs/01-prac1.md

 **Question** Open the ```.csv``` in Excel, what do you notice about how the data is stored?

 **Answer** The year is a column and for each area the values are repeated for different years.
-In our analysis it is easier to have the different years as a coloumn and populated for each area.
+In our analysis it is easier to have the different years as a column and populated for each area.
 So, we want to go from this...

 <img src="prac1_images/csv_original.png" width="600pt" style="display: block; margin: auto;" />